lahiru94/FilterPype/filterpype/docs/Tutorial.rst

     :linenos:

     [--route--]
-    read_file
+    read_batch

 The [--route--] section header is the only required section for writing Pipeline configs.
-The read_file line tells the parser that the first Filter in the Pype is read_file.
+The read_batch line tells the parser that the first Filter in the Pype is read_batch.

 The next step in this task is likely to be feeding it into a Filter that can break it into chunks: